tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 Chatbots don't have a standard format for structuring information.
 There isn't a DITA or OpenAPI specification for chatbot information (which all chatbots then use).
 There are dozens of different structures, much of them in JSON.
 Chatbot platforms often use an API to request information based on specific inputs.
 In designing the chatbot, you have to map the user's input to the returned information.
 The information is often returned through JSON and incorporated into the chatbot interface.
 (See [wit.ai](https://wit.ai/) for more details on creating the mapping logic.)

-The chatbot model only works if your information is chunked into granular pieces and tagged with the right metadata.
+The chatbot model works only if your information is chunked into granular pieces and tagged with the right metadata.
 Then these chunks can be summoned at will and inserted into the chat user interface.

-Chatbots are mostly used in sales or support scenarios, and they provide relatively simple information on websites (like returning an answer from your [FAQ](http://idratherbewriting.com/2017/06/23/why-tech-writers-hate-faqs/), which arguably users could just as easily scan).
-Chatbots have also been used in college pre-matriculation scenarios to help reduce "summer melt" (the tendency for students to not show up for college after being admitted).
+Chatbots are mostly used in sales or support scenarios, and they provide relatively simple information on websites (like returning an answer from your [FAQ](http://idratherbewriting.com/2017/06/23/why-tech-writers-hate-faqs/), which arguably users could just as easily scan as text on a page).
+Chatbots have also been used in college pre-matriculation scenarios to help reduce "summer melt" (the tendency for students not to matriculate into college after being admitted).
 See [Using AI Chatbots to Freeze ‘Summer Melt’ in Higher Ed](https://campustechnology.com/Articles/2017/03/07/Using-AI-Chatbots-to-Freeze-Summer-Melt-in-Higher-Ed.aspx) and [this NPR podcast](https://www.npr.org/2017/07/17/537740926/why-arent-students-showing-up-for-college).

-Google also seems to be implementing chatbot-like features into their search.
-For example, after watching some recent SNL skits that included Will Ferrell, I was curious to know how old Ferrell was.
+Google also seems to be implementing chatbot-like features in their search.
+For example, after watching some recent SNL skits that included Will Ferrell, I was curious to know how old Ferrell was (he looked older than usual to me).
 Google not only helped auto-complete my question, it also showed me the answer right in the auto-complete options:

 <img src="images/holdoldiswillferrell.png" class="medium" style="border: 1px solid #dedede;"/>

 The difference between search and a chatbot is somewhat merging here.
 Perhaps the only difference is that a chatbot provides more interactive, natural language processing (NLP) logic with search.

-At any rate, just as you won't find the entirety of a complex procedure contained in a search result, you won't find complex procedural content returned in a chatbot UI either.
-The Verizon digital assistant won't even return instructions on how to activate your phone or replace your sim chip (relatively simple instructions).
-You won't find instructions on how to remove an unintended line added to your account (my reason for visiting Verizon's site in the first place).
+At any rate, just as you won't find the entirety of a complex procedure contained in a search result, you won't find complex procedures or concepts returned in a chatbot UI either.
+The Verizon digital assistant won't even return instructions on how to activate your phone or how to replace your sim chip (relatively simple instructions).
+You won't find instructions on how to remove an unintended line added to your account (my reason for visiting Verizon's site in the first place), or how to fix incorrect charges from said line.
 Instead, you mostly get brief summaries or descriptions (FAQ answers) along with a link for more information.

 Whether chatbots take off or not in documentation scenarios remains to be seen.
 Tech writers are in a good spot if their information is already chunked and tagged in a useful way.
 For example, if each of your topics has a summary, this summary can be useful metadata to return in a chatbot along with a link to the entire topic.
-In addition to the summary, tags such as the product, version, language, and platform would also be helpful.
+In addition to the summary, tags such as the product, version, language, and platform can also be helpful, especially if the chatbot can match this information with a user's profile in intelligent ways.

 ## From chatbots to Internet of Things